gsoft-inc/wl-squide/docs/reference/messaging/useEventBusDispatcher.md

 # useEventBusDispatcher

-Retrieve an `EventBus` instance from the `Runtime` instance provided by `RuntimeContext` and provide a function to dispatch an event.
+Retrieve an `EventBus` instance from the `FireflyRuntime` instance provided by `RuntimeContext` and provide a function to dispatch an event.

 ## Reference